Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 Similarly, Pass Class also offers 1-1 tutoring options, so you can ask questions to your virtual tutor!
 It’s a great all inclusive resource.

 Wanna try Pass Class?
-Use code “BUCKETLISTTUMMY” for 20% off your order!
+Use code “BUCKETLISTTUMMY” for $120 off any payment plan!

 • By the last week, I was reviewing all of the domains again and basically just quizzing myself with the flashcards.
 And, going through the practice tests again.
 At this point, I was just feeling anxious about the upcoming RD exam and was ready to have it over and done with (AKA Watching Giada and The Food Network).